Numerical simulations of inflationary dynamics: slow roll and beyond: Future extension of our numerical framework

 \section{Future extension of our numerical framework}

 In preceding sections, we described the relevant cosmological equations governing the inflationary dynamics in terms of dimensionless variables.
 We also introduced our numerical code (written in terms of cosmic time) that can easily simulate the inflationary dynamics both at the background level in section \ref{sec:Num_Dyn_BG} and at linear order in perturbation theory in section \ref{sec:Num_Dyn_QF}.
 However, with minimal to moderate extension, our numerical code can be used to simulate a number of different scenarios associated with scalar field dynamics both during inflation as well as in the post-inflationary universe.
-We have already started working on some of these aspects which will appear in the revised version of our manuscript.
-In the following we discuss some of the important future extensions of our code that we intend to include in our revised version. \begin{enumerate}
+In the following we discuss some important future extensions of our code that we intend to include in the near future. \begin{enumerate}

 \item As stressed in section \ref{sec:Num_Dyn_BG}, the present version of our numerical code, although quite fast and neat, contains segments that require the user to carry out a number of tasks manually.
 While we believe that the present version will definitely help a user (who is relatively new to the field) to understand the inflationary dynamics much better, we are already developing an automated version of this code that is much more compact and requires substantially less manual involvement of the user.
 We also plan to make the code even faster.
-We will present the updated version of our code in the revised version of our paper and refer to it in the same \href{https://github.com/bhattsiddharth/NumDynInflation}{\red \texttt{GitHub} link} \footnote{\url{https://github.com/bhattsiddharth/NumDynInflation}}.
+We will present the updated version of our code it in the same \href{https://github.com/bhattsiddharth/NumDynInflation}{\red \texttt{GitHub} link} \footnote{\url{{https://github.com/bhattsiddharth/NumDynInflation}}} in the near future.

 \item In section \ref{sec:Num_Dyn_QF}, we briefly discussed how to solve the evolution equation for the tensor fluctuations at linear order in perturbation theory.
 However, first-order scalar fluctuations induce tensor fluctuations at second order in perturbation theory which might be significant when slow-roll is violated, especially in the scenario where scalar power spectrum is largely amplified in order to source PBH formation.
-We will incorporate the computation of such scalar-induced Gravitational Waves in the updated version of our code.
+We are planning to incorporate the computation of such scalar-induced Gravitational Waves in the updated version of our code.